Welcome LinkedIn friends! Your weekly insight to grow your relationships and book of business.

 Mo asked James:

-“What do you wish you knew earlier in Business Development?”
+“What do you wish you knew earlier in business development?”

 James responded:

-"I think the key thing that I’ve learned is patience.
-That is the big one.
-I am deeply impatient and I still am, but I’ve learned that it doesn’t help.
 You don’t sell stuff by shouting at someone that they must buy it.
-You’ve got to work out what they’re buying processes and it isn’t your sales process, it’s their buying process.
-People like buying stuff if they need it and they want it and they realize that they need it and want it because you’ve done a half decent job of influencing them, but that can take time and you’ve got to wait until that right moment.
-So I would say to just chill out and don’t sweat the small stuff as much.
-Think about those leading indicators and think about the actions of what you can do consistently that’ll lay groundwork for outcomes as opposed to focusing on the outcomes.
-You don’t sell something in a phone call, you do it over time and that takes effort, but it takes time.
+You’ve got to work out what they’re buying process is and it isn’t your sales process, it’s their buying process.
+People like buying stuff if they need it and they want it, and they realize that they need it and want it because you’ve done a half-decent job of influencing them, but that can take time, and you’ve got to wait until that right moment.

 Mo follows up: